Sandrakiptumm/phase-4-group-3-project/README.md

 For the base model the ARIMA captured the upward trend in predicting the values but for better performance we recommend to use a grid search or auto ARIMA to get better performance by selecting the best parameters.

+**CONCLUSION**

+The ARIMA model has proven to be a powerful tool for forecasting real estate prices.
+However, it is crucial to continuously monitor the market and update the model with new data to maintain its accuracy.
+By leveraging these predictions, investors can make informed decisions and maximize their returns in the dynamic real estate market.